 Best hosting with the longest money-back guarantee

-Most providers will issue you a full refund for your purchase if you cancel your hosting within a certain time window.
-At most money-back guarantee hosting providers, that window is 30 days.
+Most hosting providers will issue you a full refund for your purchase if you cancel your hosting within a certain time window – typically 30 days.

 But what if you’d like more time to test out the service risk-free and still be able to get all of your money back?
 Beginners, in particular, will benefit from the longest refund time possible.

 To help, here’s a look at the top hosts with money-back guarantees longer than 30 days.
 We’ve personally verified the refund policy of each of these hosts by ordering a hosting package and then requesting a full refund, which we received in all cases.